Interview – Rick DeJesus of Adelitas Way

 CrypticRock.com – Of course, it has to be difficult to be on the road.
 Obviously it takes a great deal of passion and dedication.
 As stated, you have been on some of the biggest rock tours in North America in the past few years with bands such as Shinedown, Creed, Gun N’ Roses, Godsmack, Three Days Grace, Sick Puppies, Deftones, and so many more.
 What have you learned from the heavy touring, playing with so many big name rock bands, and in front of large crowds?

 Rick DeJesus – Watching bands like that I learned what it takes to be great and capture your audience.
 Also, how good you have to be to set yourself apart from everyone else.
 I think we are doing that, our live show is one of the reasons we have built what we have built so far.
-I think it is very energetic and is easy for people to get lost in our live performance.
+I think it is very energetic and it is easy for people to get lost in our live performance.
 Playing with bands of that caliber, you realize what it takes and how high the bar is set for yourself to perform; it takes hit songs and great performances.
 We are in the era where you do not have to be necessarily talented to break, there are some acts out there who cannot even sing and cannot even perform.
-We do not like to have that mentality, we like to have the opposite mentality that we can go out there and play our instruments, perform these songs the way they are suppose to, and we can go out there and put on something magical.
+We do not like to have that mentality, we like to have the opposite mentality that we can go out there and play our instruments, perform these songs the way they are supposed to, and we can go out there and put on something magical.
 I know it is lacking from some other shows people are going out and seeing.
 Rock-n-roll has something magical that is real and live.
 I learned what it takes to send special messages, connect with the fans, and really go out and put on gut-wrenching live performances vocally.
 We are trying to make our mark on today’s music.
 I want people to look back on this era, 20-30 years from now, and want them to consider us one of the elite bands of this time.
-I want them to say, “I saw that band they we were amazing”.
+I want them to say, “I saw that band, they were amazing”.
 I want them to say, “Every record they put out was better and better”.
 To make albums that change people’s lives, that is what I am shooting for when I create music.

 adelitasdu_poster-rough.jpg

 CrypticRock.com – Those are some excellent standards and goals to reach.
 You recently released the single “Dog On A Leash” for the new album Stuck.
-The track is slightly different than work you have done before.
+The track is slightly different from the work you have done before.
 It is still Adelitas Way, but comes across much heavier.
 With that said, what can fans expect from the forthcoming album?

 Rick DeJesus – A great balance.
 We are not going to go out there and start making complete heavy metal music.
 We are going to stick to who we are.
 I am a very emotional man and have a lot of sides to me.
 I am a father, lover, and a husband.
 I love life, but I always have angst because life is tough.
 I try to use everything I go through in my life, which I know everyone goes through in their life , and try to connect with our audience so they realize they are not alone; they are going through it, everyone is going through it.
 I also see through the eyes of my friends; if something is bothering them I can almost feel their pain and what they are going through.
 Sometimes I write through the eyes of others.

 I think the one thing people can expect from this album is, I am boldly going to say, this is going to be our best record.
-I confidently believe that, everyone we have played it for has been blown away.
+I confidently believe that everyone we have played it for has been blown away.
 I have never felt the support of the record like I felt on this album.
 Anyone who has heard the songs off it, the first thing they say is, “Wow, this is going to be the record that is going to change your lives”.
 I have very high expectations for this third record.
 We worked really hard on it.
 We spent a year and four months writing and creating it.
-We jammed it every day and practicing it for hours.
+We jammed it every day and practiced it for hours.

 We worked with Nicholas Raskulinecz on the production of it.
 Nick’s big thing was making the record sound organic and making sure we can play it properly live.
 That is one of the reasons we had line-up changes as well.
 We went in with Nick, he did not say we are going to allow editing on this album.
 We had to perform it exactly the way it would be performed live.
 We were constantly beating up the arrangements for 6-7 hours a day playing live.
 We pushed ourselves on every facet on this album.
 Chris Lord-Alge mixed the whole thing, the first time we had a mixer of his caliber do an entire record.
 Everyone believes in what we are doing.
 We wanted to create something special for rock music, for ourselves, and our fans.
 I think we accomplished that.